How are we doing?

 Information and Consultations

-The results of the consultation are available on our Consultation and Feedback page and will be published in our Summer Newsletter.
+The results of the consultations will be available on our Consultation and Feedback page soon and we will be contacting those who have noted interest in becoming more involved and those who wish for more information.

-We also asked tenants if they would like to take part in workshop sessions when we review our Rent Setting Policy.
-41 tenants said they would like to take part.
+We also asked tenants if they would like to take part in discussion sessions when we review our Rent Setting Policy.
+60 tenants said they would like to take part.

 Complaints and Significant Performance Failures